vishnu-prasadtv/Calico/README.md

 1. Every pod gets its own IP address.
 2. Containers within the pod can share that IP address and communicate freely with each other.
 3. Pods can communicate with other pods in cluster using the IP address without (NAT) Network Adress Translation.
 That is the IPs are preserved across the pod network.
-4. Network Isolation that restict each pod can communicate with defines using Network Policy.
+4. Network Isolation that restrict each pod can communicate with defines using Network Policy.
 5. Referred as Flat Network.
 This simplifies the network, and allows new workloads to be scheduled dynamically anywhere in the cluster with no dependecies on the network design
 6. Security is defined by Network Policy instead of conventional Network Topology.
 7. The Kubernetes network model requires L3 (IP) connectivity only.
 Pods may be in the same CIDR, but are normally not strictly in the same subnet as they don't have L2 connectivity.